Skip to main content

 Tirzepatide 15mg SURMOUNT-1 72 weeks ~20.9%

-Retatrutide 12mg Phase 2 (NEJM 2023) 48 weeks ~22.8%
+Retatrutide 12mg Phase 2 (NEJM 2023) 48 weeks ~24.2%

 Researchers should note that direct head-to-head comparisons across these compounds are limited; trial populations, durations, and endpoints differ.
 Phase 3 data for Retatrutide is ongoing as of 2026.
+For a detailed review of the clinical evidence behind these weight outcomes, see GLP-1 Peptides and Weight Loss: What the Clinical Evidence Shows.

 Which Compound for Your Research?